Second-order accurate finite volume method for well-driven flows: Discretization in two dimensions

+is met for a small $\varepsilon$ set in advance, or until the maximal number of iterations is reached.

-Following the same logic as in \cite{Dan09}, it is required that $\alpha_{k}, \alpha_{\bar{k}}\geq 0$, for all $k,\bar{k}$, which implies that $M_{f}^{\pm}\geq 0$, so the resulting computational matrix is an M-matrix.
-If this is not the case, then another set of collocation points and Neumann faces is chosen to form (\ref{matr}).
+Following the same logic as in \cite{Dan09}, it is required that $\alpha_{k}, \alpha_{\bar{k}}\geq 0$ for all $k,\bar{k}$, which implies that $M_{f}^{\pm}\geq 0$, so the resulting computational matrix $\mathcal{A}({\bf h})$ is an M-matrix and the method preserves the solution positivity.
+If this is not the case, then other equations of form (\ref{diff}), (\ref{kaBunaru}), (\ref{NeumB}), or transformed equations such as (\ref{odBunara}), are chosen to form (\ref{matr}).

+The search for these equations is performed by testing all combinations of cells and boundary conditions belonging to a {\it candidate set}.
+Initially, the candidate set consist of cells that share a face with $T$, Neumann boundary faces of $T$, Dirichlet boundary nodes of $T$, and well faces of $T$.
+Examples of initial candidate sets are shown in Fig. \ref{colloc}.
+If every combination of equations corresponding to elements of the candidate set leads to negative $\alpha_{k}$ or $\alpha_{\bar{k}}$, then the candidate set is expanded by adding all neighbouring cells, Neumann boundary faces, Dirichlet boundary nodes, and well faces of all cells already in the candidate set.
+After the candidate set expansion, we again test all combinations of its elements.
+This process is repeated until a set of non-negative $\alpha_{k}$ and $\alpha_{\bar{k}}$ is obtained.
+Example of initial set expansion is shown in Fig. \ref{expand}.

+In practice, the candidate set is rarely expanded more than once.
+Although we cannot prove that a set of non-negative $\alpha_{k}$ and $\alpha_{\bar{k}}$ can always be found, in our practice we have not encountered a case where this would not be so.
+Nevertheless, there is an artificially constructed example in \cite{Vid13} where non-negative coefficients could not be found in a simpler case that does not include wells.

-The proposed scheme is used within the near-well region, which can be of any shape, as long as it includes at least the cells nearest to the well.
+The proposed scheme is used within a near-well region, which can be of any shape, as long as it includes at least the cells nearest to the well.
 Near-well regions belonging to different wells must not overlap.
-Scheme \cite{Vid11} is used outside of these regions.
-Fluxes through the faces at the edge of the near-well region are obtained by coupling one-sided flux approximation (\ref{fluxApp}) with an uncorrected one-sided flux approximation \cite{Vid11} in the same way as in (\ref{faceFlux}).
+Scheme \cite{Vid14} is used outside of these regions.
+Fluxes through faces between the near-well region and the rest of the model are obtained by coupling the one-side flux approximation (\ref{fluxApp}) with the uncorrected one-side flux approximation used in \cite{Vid14} in the same way as in (\ref{faceFlux}).

-The auxiliary hydraulic head values at the well faces are eliminated using the requirement that approximation (\ref{twopoint}) is equal to (\ref{colmation}), as done in \cite{Vid11} for a material discontinuity.
+As in the two-point non-linear scheme \cite{Dan09,Vid11,Vid14}, the convergence of the NWC method cannot be shown analytically, but numerical examples (see Section \ref{tests}) indicate that it is second-order accurate.